What Is Single-Payer Health Insurance?

 - New Zealand

 In the UK, the system is different where the government has national healthcare providers and runs the healthcare providers.
-If you want to learn more about how each country finances and organizes their health care system, this link from International Health Care System Profiles provides an overview per country.
+If you want to learn more about how each country finances and organizes its health care system, International Health Care System Profiles provides an overview per country.

 Does Single Payer Health Care Mean That All Medical Needs Are Covered?